sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ReportHandle.md

 ### reloadReport(): void

 Reloads the report.
 This updates all report content and data, which resets all filters and parameters to their default values.

+### addEventListener(eventType: string, listener: (event: Object) => void)

+Adds an event listener to the `ReportHandle` to call the supplied listener when the specified event occurs.

+#### Arguments

+`eventType` is a string that represents the event type to listen for.
+These event types are supported:
+- `"readyStateChanged"` for listening to changes on the `readyState` property.

+`listener` is an event listener callback function.
+When the event occurs, `listener` is called and passed an event object containing the following properties:
+- `type` is a string that matches the event type.
+- `target` refers to the ReportHandle that the event occurred on.

+### removeEventListener(eventType: string, listener: (event: Object) => void)

+Removes the previously registered event listener from the `ReportHandle`.